What to see in Cordoba in one day

 Synagogue room in the Casa de Sefarad

 Very close to the mosque you have the old Jewish neighborhood From Cordoba.
 It is made up of irregular streets such as The one with the Handkerchief or the one with the Flowers.
 In it you can still visit the synagogue.
-It is the only one of its time that is preserved in Andalusia and one of the three that still exist in the set of Spain (the other two are in Toledo).
+It is the only one of its time that is preserved in Andalusia and one of the three that still exist in the set of Spain (the other two are in Toledo, Long-Tailed Manakin).
 It responds to the Mudejar style and was built in the XNUMXth century.

 You should also see in the Jewish quarter the House of Sepharad, a Jewish construction from the same period as the previous one transformed into a museum dedicated to the sephardic culture.
 This Jewish community originally from our country has preserved up to the present its customs and its language derived from Spanish, known as Judeo-Spanish or Ladino.
 This museum has rooms such as those of Domestic Life, Sephardic Music, the Women of Al-Andalus or the Inquisition.